JJustJay/WHSTechNotes/journal.md

 # May 5, 2025
 In my opinion, I believe the 100 people will win because they have more stamina and can fight longer than the gorilla.
 This is because as strong as a gorilla may be, it can get tired sooner or later.
 There are 100 people, so if they can tire the gorilla out, they can win.
 This is why I believe 100 people can beat a gorilla.

+# May 12, 2025
+After viewing examples of the new trend where students destroy chromebooks, I can say without a doubt in my mind that the actions that these students are doing are very unethical.
+I believe such actions are unethical because it is just wrong.
+Destroying school property is something that you shouldn't be doing in general.
+It also badly influences the next generation, making them do things that should not be done.
+Misuse of technology can also be dangerous if you do not know what you are messing with.

+Whenever these students try to mess with chromebooks for social attention, they are not wary of the dangerous side effects when messing with them.
+The chromebook could explode in front of them that could potentially lead to serious injuries.
+It is important to use technology safely to prevent such events from happening.
+Being safe can also teach others to be safe, making more of a positive influence towards society.
+Overall, it is unethical for students to be messing with chromebooks because it is dangerous and it is also a bad influence to society.